 - Don’t reward annually – ensure recognition is part of the daily fabric of your company.
 Enabling recognition daily with managers will have a large impact on engagement.
 Recognition has the biggest impact on engagement, after all.

 If you want managers to have a positive impact, they must be part of the strategic narrative of your company’s objectives and mission.

-And when employees ask them questions, they look like idiots.
-Employees likely leave idiots even more than managers.
+And when employees ask them questions, they seem clueless.
+Employees are likely to leave clueless managers even faster.

 Each year and quarter, involve all managers in your planning processes, give them a voice to help create them, and make them a part of understanding why some are prioritized higher than others.
-It needs to be every leader’s objective to succeed at the company’s goals – and you need managers to build that alignment with employees.
+It needs to be every leader’s objective to succeed at the company’s goals – and you need managers to build that alignment and desire for success with employees.

 Lastly, don’t forget managers are employees too.

 They need to be engaged and they’re not!
-Only 35% of managers are engaged at work and traditionally forgotten in the process or think they should have the answers.
+Only 35% of managers are engaged at work .
+They’re traditionally either forgotten in the process or assumed to naturally have the answers.

-We set them up for failure and then are surprised why they don’t succeed.
+We set them up for failure and then are surprised when they don’t succeed.

 As posted by WorkTango on HRZone.com